-A full list of Churches in communion with the Church of England is included within the Supplementary Materials (pages 210-12) to the Canons.
+A full list of Churches in communion with the Church of England is included within the Supplementary Materials (pages 238-40) to the Canons.
+(CHP 8th edition 2022)

 The Church of England has a special relationship with certain other Churches, such as those referred to in the Porvoo Declaration, like the Church of Sweden and the Evangelical Lutheran Church of Estonia.
 This relationship is also now being recognised as one of the 'communion'.